ES-1085/project-energyyy/proposal/proposal.md

 ## 3. Ethics review

+### Limitations in data sources:

+- table_CAIDI: Most utility companies use IEE standards to report CAIDI, but some do not.
+We have decided to leave out companies of our analysis that do not use IEE standards, so we will not have a complete account of ALL utility companies, but of most of them.
+We decided not to use the CAIDI index that includes Major Event Days because those represent hurricanes, storms etc. which utility companies do not have control over.
+Thus, they do not attest to the utility’s ability to provide reliable services.

+- The data collection is standardized and done by governmental institutions, so the data should be reliable, of high quality and equal across utility companies and sectors.
+However, the EIA relies on the honesty of the utility company to share accurate data with the EIA.

+- Ilham and Anna do not have an extensive background in the energy industry, so we rely on Rudy for most of the expertise in our project.

+### Positive effects on people:

+- Education of lay people: might help citizens to be better informed of the US energy industry which is highly complex.
+- Decision-makers: gain a better understanding to improve policy-making and can therefore evaluate the efficiency and effectiveness of utility companies.
+This enables them to encourage the companies to become more efficient and effective.
+- Education of Rudy: improves his personal understanding of the US energy sector
+- We could enhance these positive effects by dispersing our research more and communicating it to citizens and decision-makers.

+### Negative effects on people:

+- The reputation of specific utility companies might suffer from our research if they are connected to higher prices for lower-quality offering of energy services.

+### Minimising negative impact:

+- We will talk about the limitations/disclaimers of our research, so that people are aware of what we cannot show with our data, so that people do not draw wrong conclusions from our research.
+  - This is a beneficial action to take because people will be more aware of the limitations and can understand our data and our visualizations better.
+- We are presenting to our class at COA only and we do not intend to share our outcomes with the wider community where it would lead to the implementation of policies etc.

 ## 4. Data analysis plan

 We will use all the mentioned variables in our analyses.
 There will be